willjcim/aoc2024/README.md

-# Advent of Code 2024
+# Advent of Code 2024 C++

-I chose to do this year's AoC in C++

 I used to know C++, now not so much

-Aiming for low time complexity, not anything crazy
+Aiming for low time complexity, nothing crazy